Shayanshakeel2010/Menu-App/README.md

 * Create ordered and unordered lists using HTML.
 * Style lists with CSS.
-* Animated moving header for an attractive look.
+* Moving header animation.
 * Clean and responsive layout.
-* Beginner-friendly project structure.
+* Beginner-friendly design.

 ## 🛠️ Technologies Used